UntitledEntity/intertwined-web/README.md

 > Copyright (c) 2022 Jacob Gluska/UntitledEntity

 This project is licensed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) - see the [LICENSE](https://github.com/UntitledEntity/intertwined-web/blob/main/LICENSE) file for details.

+### Please note, that this license only applies to the code in this repository.
+This license does not apply to the Intertwined brand.